ermaitland/ga-project-1/README.md

 This allows a random whole number within the available cells to be selected, then this is assigned the class of “goal”.

 I could then move onto an object automatically moving through the grid.
-I realised this function would be repeated many times with only or two values changed so in order to make it more readable I produced a single function which took multiple arguments.
+I realised this function would be repeated many times with only one or two values changed so in order to make it more readable I produced a single function which took multiple arguments.
 This function adds and moves all of the objects I have on my grid.

 ```js
 function movement(